vasveena/amazon-emr-ttt-workshop/docs/day2/mwaa/exercise.md

 ![mwaa - 18](images/mwaa-18.png)

-This DAG will execute every hour automatically.
-You can change the parameters or airflow schedule and play around.
+This DAG will be executed once every hour automatically.
+You can play around by changing the notebook parameters or pipeline schedule.
 You can stop the DAG by using the toggle switch and turn it OFF.

 ![mwaa - 16](images/mwaa-16.png)